 #3 Digital Textbooks Lighten Your Load

 Who wants to lug around a bunch of heavy textbooks?
 I don’t know about you, but I care about my posture.
 And let’s face it—most textbooks are hardbound and heavy.
 It’s much easier to stay upright and keep your posture in check with a lighter load.
-And with apps like Lix, all your textbooks are kept in one place so you can seamlessly switch between your course reading material, take notes right in your digital books and find things quickly with features like Universal Search.
+And with study apps, all your textbooks are kept in one place so you can seamlessly switch between your course reading material, take notes right in your digital books and find things quickly with features like Advanced Search.

 #4 Digital Textbooks Have Built-in Dictionaries